teiband/python-plot-utilities/README.md

 ### 4. Correlation matrix (aka, covariance matrix)

-Generates a plot of the correlation matrix of a dataset, `X`.
-Also generates scatter plots of variables with high correlations (absolute value >= 0.7).
+Plots correlation matrix of a dataset, `X`.
+Also automatically generates scatter plots of variables with high correlations.

 ```python
 >>> import plot_utils as pu